hossein-lap/i3/README.md

 # i3

-this is my i3 configuration file which I am using
+# my i3 configuration file

+this will be upgraded as long as I do
-I did not created it, I am just using it
+I did not created any of these, I am just using them

 with best lucks ;)